-Bulgarian Carrot vs Hungarian Wax: Pickle or Fire?
+Bulgarian Carrot vs Hungarian Wax: Pickle Pepper or Hot Orange Bite?

 Choose Hungarian Wax when the recipe needs firm pickled rings, stuffed yellow pods, or a tangy pepper that stays manageable.
 Choose Bulgarian Carrot when you want a crisp orange pod with brighter fruit and a much higher heat ceiling, especially for flakes, fresh slices, or hot pickles.